 Chicago Human Rhythm Project builds community through American tap and contemporary percussive arts in world class, innovative performance, education and outreach programs.
 Percussive dance is one of the oldest forms of human expression and tap dance is America's contribution to the evolution of this ancient art.
 Chicago Human Rhythm Project celebrates the primal impulse to make rhythm and presents programs throughout the year that bring diverse individuals and communities together to share this common experience.

-CHRP presents four annual performance/education programs at venues around Chicago including The DuSable Museum of African American History, the National Museum of Mexican Art, the Irish American Heritage Center, the Museum of Contemporary Art, the Jazz Showcase and the Harris Theater for Music and Dance.
-CHRP's resident performance and education ensemble provides after school arts education classes and performs its acclaimed lecture demonstration - We All Got Rhythm - throughout Chicago which has been seen by more than 100,000 school children and teens.
-Our dance/arts incubator, the Mayfair Arts Center in Calumet Heights provides subsidized space and career/organizational development support to independent artists and small nonprofits.
+CHRP presents four annual performance/education programs at venues around Chicago including The DuSable Museum of African American History, the Museum of Contemporary Art, the Harris Theater for Music and Dance in Millennium Park, the historic Jazz Showcase, the Cindy Pritzker Theater and the Fine Arts Building !
+CHRP's resident performance and education ensemble - BAM! - provides after school arts education classes at three elementary schools including St. Sabina, Paul Revere and Bronzeville Lighthouse.
+BAM! also performs its acclaimed lecture demonstration - We All Got Rhythm - throughout Chicago which has been seen by more than 60,000 school children over the last five years.
+We dance together - we create together - we are moving forward - together!